reginajdoria/SQL/README.md

 # SQL
-This SQL code is a series of practice problems I've been working on.
+This SQL code is a series of practice problems I've been working on